 Olimpia is a Leverhulme Early Career Fellow in the Department of Politics and International Relations, School of Social Sciences, at the University of Westminster.
 Her primary research interests are in gender/sexuality, anthropology, politics, ethnography and queer theory.
 She is currently working on a project exploring the complicities and resistances between global corporations and local activists in global South/non-Western contexts.
-Social media editor for Gender, Work & Organization and member of the Gender and Sexuality Study Group at the Centre for the Study of Democracy, her work is published in journals including Gender, Work & Organization and Organization Studies.
+Social media editor for Gender, Work & Organization, member of the Gender and Sexuality Study Group at the Centre for the Study of Democracy and the Decolonizing Steering Group, her work is published in journals including Gender, Work & Organization and Organization Studies.

 'Out of Time: The Queer Politics of Postcoloniality by Rahul Rao' (Book Review).
 (2020).
 Gender, Work & Organization.
 DOI: 10.1111/gwao.12544.

 ''There’s nowhere wonky left to go': Gentrification, queerness and class politics of inclusion in (East) London'.
 (2020).
 Gender, Work & Organization, pp. 1-15.
 DOI: 10.1111/gwao.12495.

 'Queering control and inclusion in the contemporary LGBT-friendly organization: on LGBT-friendly control and the (failed) reproduction of (queer) value'.
 (2020) Organization Studies, pp. 1-25.
 DOI: 10.1177/0170840620944557.